Triboelectric effect: Triboelectric series

 It is known that this approach is too simple and unreliable.
 There are many observed cases of triboelectric interactions that are intransitive with respect to the materials involved, an issue mentioned by Shaw in 1914.
-There exist materials A, B, and C, where A charges positively when rubbed against B, B charges positively when rubbed against C, and C charges positively when rubbed against A. This cyclic relation cannot be explained by the a linear triboelectric series.
-Furthermore, there are many cases where charging occurs with contacts between two pieces of the same material.
+There exist materials A, B, and C, where A charges positively when rubbed against B, B charges positively when rubbed against C, and C charges positively when rubbed against A. This cyclic relation cannot be explained by a linear triboelectric series.
+Furthermore, there are many cases where charging occurs with contact between two pieces of the same material.
 This has been modelled as a consequence of the electric fields from local bending (flexoelectricity).

 Work function differences

 When the two metals depicted here are in thermodynamic equilibrium with each other as shown (equal Fermi levels), the vacuum electrostatic potential ϕ is not flat due to a difference in work function.

 In all materials there is a positive electrostatic potential from the positive atomic nuclei, partially balanced by a negative electrostatic potential of what can be described as a sea of electrons.
 The average potential is positive, what is called the mean inner potential (MIP).
 Different materials have different MIPs, depending upon the types of atoms and how close they are.
-At a surface the electrons also spill out a little into the vacuum, as analyzed in detail by Kohn and Liang.
+At a surface the electrons also spill out a little into the vacuum, as analyzed in detail by Lang and Kohn.
 This leads to a dipole at the surface.
 Combined, the dipole and the MIP lead to a potential barrier for electrons to leave a material which is called the work function.

 A rationalization of the triboelectric series is that different members have different work functions, so electrons can go from the material with a small work function to one with a large.
 The potential difference between the two materials is called the Volta potential, also called the contact potential.
 Experiments have validated the importance of this for metals and other materials.
 However, because the surface dipoles vary for different surfaces of any solid the contact potential is not a universal parameter.
 By itself it cannot explain many of the results which were established in the early 20th century.

 For completeness, it should be mentioned that the original concept of a Volta potential came from a model to explain the function of an electric battery (Voltaic pile).
 The concept was a simplified form where contact between two metals led to a force to transfer electrons, what is called contact tension.
 This was extensively debated in the 19th century, the conclusion being that this was not the driving force for battery operation.